akhilmaddineni/Books/Rust_Book/README.md

 ### Structs
 - Custom data type that lets you package together and name multiple related values that make up a meaningful group.
-- Structs are similar to tuples but you need name ach piece of data so its clear what the values mean .
+- Structs are similar to tuples but you need name each piece of data so its clear what the values mean .

 ```
 struct User {